claydugo/untappd-data-parser/README.md

 # untappd-data-cleaner
 Removes duplicate beer checkins from untappds .json data and creates a .csv of just unique checkins.
-Useful for trying to analyze data while removing the 50+ 5 start check-ins of your favorite beer.
+Useful for trying to analyze data while removing the 50+ 5 star check-ins of your favorite beer.

 # Usage